180103084/Hello-World/README.md

 # Hello-World
-My name is Danelya
+My name is Danelya.
-My surname is Berdikulova
+My surname is Berdikulova.